VirgilSecurity/virgil-crypto-c/docs/interface.md

 Value: Meaning:
 public: Component is visible for outside world.
 private: Component is visible for outside world via private interface.
-internal: Component is visible only within library or a specific source file.
+internal: Component is visible only within library.

 The 'constant' item
 -------------------

 Groups common attributes for the component.
+Groups common attributes for a scoped component.
+Scoped component is a component that more precisely can specify the scope where it can be used.
 Defines integral constant.

     <constant
         name = "..."